 What Is Left to Recover From?

-A great deal.
-For many recovering addicts, there are deep-rooted issues in relationships that still require maintenance and healing.
+Even after many years in 12-Steps, there is a great deal many more things to recover from.
+For many people, there are deep-rooted issues in relationships that still require maintenance and healing.
 A long process of recovery has been underway for a while, but there will be new issues for long-timers to work through.
-As addicts age, health and end-of-life issues arise.
-There may be children moving out of the home and on with their lives, marriages and grandchildren.
-These become the rewards of a successful, happy and productive family life, something that was usually threatened by the substance abuse that is no longer occurring.
+As people age, health and end-of-life issues arise.
+There may be children moving out of the home and on with their lives, marriages, and grandchildren.
+These become the rewards of a successful, happy, and productive family life, something that was usually threatened by the substance use that is no longer occurring.

 Injecting "Freshness" into Your Long-term Recovery